markcmurphy/devdocs-portal/02-headless-catalog.md

 **Return real-time product data**

-If your catalog is changing all the time, you can use the Catalog API to return real time product information.
+You can use the Catalog API to retrieve real-time catalog data.

 **Return real-time pricing and inventory data**

-If you prefer working with a local copy of your data, but want to make sure that high priority pieces of data like pricing and inventory are always up to date, you can consider a hybrid model.
-A hybrid model would cache only certain product details and pull the other information in real time.
+If you prefer working with a local copy of your catalog, but want to make sure that high priority pieces of data like pricing and inventory stay current, consider a hybrid model.
+With a hybrid model, you cache only certain product details and pull the other information in real time.

 ## Next Steps
 * [Learn how to create carts headlessly]().